JamieS406/dms1_jamiesblog/posts/Process_A4.md

 __________
 ![pa4_gifs](/process_a4/pa4_gifs.png)
 - *A gif to mankind*
 - Gifs were a serious godsend for showcasing all of the images I had in my process repository.
 I was able to hide away an entire series of process images and sketches into one space, while also creating visual interest in moving images!
-(I would argue this is applying the principle of "voluntary attention", learnt from video editing class).
+(I would argue this is applying the principle of "voluntary attention", learnt from the video editing section of this class).
 - I was also able to create moving vectors to sprinkle throughout my website to give more interest to the page.
 I intentionally placed gifs near areas viewers had to click or engage with, a form of breadcrumbing to "clickbait" them into what I want them to look at.
 __________
 ![pa4_pthoughts](/process_a4/pa4_pthoughts.jpg)